Marwix/RTS-LAB-LEU627/README.md

 # Participation

-I was part of the group who created this lab assignment code in the programming language C.
+I was part of the group who created this lab assignment in the programming language C.